THENHKHAN/HospitalMngtSystem/README.md

 ## Important INFO:
 ```
-1. Installing PostgreSql Server Database and PostgreSql-connector-python as psycopg2.
+1. Installing PostgreSql Database and PostgreSql-connector-python as psycopg2.
 2. Import the module and perform database connectivity
 3. Perform New Registration
 4. Display the list of options the user wants to select